-Response: Continually monitor for new invasive species moving into areas where they were not traditionally found, especially following events such as hurricanes and fire.
+Response: Monitor for new invasive species moving into areas where they were not traditionally found, especially following events such as hurricanes and fire.

 Plant Communities - Heat stress may limit the growth of some southern pines and hardwood species.
-Stress from drought and widescale pest outbreaks have the potential to cause large areas of forest dieback.
+Stress from drought and wide-scale pest outbreaks have the potential to cause large areas of forest dieback.
 Intensified extreme weather events, such as hurricanes, ice storms, and fire, are also expected to cause changes in plant community composition.
-Species such as the threatened large-flowered skullcap may be particularly vulnerable due to stress from Japanese honeysuckle.
+Some species of rare or endemic plants may be disproportionately impacted.
 Species more resistant to these disturbances will be more resilient to a changing climate.